BlockMen/cme/README.txt

 Ghosts only spawn at night-time.
 Also they don't spawn underground and are a bit more rare than zombies.
 They are flying in the world and attack you aswell if they notice you.
-Ghosts have 15 HP and don't drop any items atm (might be changed if i have an idea what they could drop).
+Ghosts have 12 HP and don't drop any items atm (might be changed if i have an idea what they could drop).

+Sheeps spawn only at day-time and are friendly mobs.
+They remain around 5 minutes in the world unless there are other sheeps around, then there is no fixed limit.
+If there is grass (dirt with grass) they eat the grass and get new wool that way.
+Sheeps have 8 HP and drop 1-2 wool when punched.
+They need to eat grass until they can produce new wool.

 They can't harm you in your house (in case there is no door open).
 If it becomes day both mobs will take damage by the sunlight, so they will die after a while.

-Notice: You weapons get damage when hitting a zombie or ghost.
+Notice: Weapons and tools get damaged when hitting a zombie or ghost.
+The wearout is calculated on the damage amout of the tools/weapons.
+The more damage they can do that longer they can be used.

+Example:
+- Diamond Sword: 1500 uses
+- Wooden Sword: 30 uses